b00tc4mp/skylab-bootcamp-201907/staff/groups/chuck-and-sons/README.md

 * Jaume Villarreal

 ## Abstract
 Chuck Generator is a team project developed for [SkylabCoders](https://www.skylabcoders.com) bootcamp, as the endpoint of frontend part.

-In order to implement it, these technologies have been used:
+## Requirements
 * HTML
 * CSS - Sass
 * Javascript